suncoast-devs/handbook/tools/environment-mac.md

 ## Netlify

 Netlify is a static website hosting company.
-It allows for easy deploy of your websites so they are on the web!
+It allows for easy deployment of your websites so they are on the web!

-We will use this to host some projects to see how the deploy process works

 Before continuing, please sign up for an account with [Netlify](https://www.netlify.com/)

 ```sh
 npm install -g netlify-cli
 ```

 ## Hub